 Click on the links below for the Point Reyes and Tomales Bay activities that interest you.
 The stunning Point Reyes National Seashore Park deserves a page all its own, so click here for details about the park.

 West Marin is home to many well-known artists.
-Located inside our rooms you will see beautiful paintings and photographic art by area artists including Richard Blair and Kathleen Goodwin, and Birgit O'Connor.
-A sampling of local art can also be viewed in local art galleries.
+Located inside our lobby and rooms you will see beautiful paintings and photographic art by area artists including Richard Blair, Kathleen Goodwin, and Birgit O'Connor.
+A sampling of other local artists can also be viewed in many area art galleries.

 Be sure to investigate a couple of these favorite spots: